Getting Pre-Approved For Mortgage Is First Step Of Home Buying Process In Illinois

-- Getting pre-approved on a home loan is a simple way to show sellers that you’re a serious, motivated buyer.
+- Getting pre-approved on a home loan is a simple way to show sellers that you’re a serious, motivated buyer

-- If they have more than one offer on the table then it’s likely they’ll choose yours, since there’s a better chance that the deal will go through with a buyer who is pre-approved for a home loan than one who is not.
+- This holds true since there’s a better chance that the deal will go through with a buyer who is pre-approved for a home loan than one who is not

-- Once you’re pre-approved, you’ll have a base to begin “comparison shopping” between different lenders and types of home loan.
+- Once you’re pre-approved, you’ll have a base to begin “comparison shopping” between different lenders and types of home loan

-- When you’re buying something in the thousands (not to mention the millions!), even a one-point difference can make a big impact on your wallet.
+When you’re buying something in the thousands (not to mention the millions!), even a one-point difference can make a big impact on your wallet.

 Difference Between Getting Pre-Approved And Pre-Qualified?

 Getting “pre-qualified” is when a lender reviews your financial situation and gives you an estimate of how much you can afford after briefly reviewing your credit scores and debt to income ratio.

 How Does Getting Pre-Approved For Home Loan Process Work?